mtbsteve/VolkswagenID3-widgets/README.md

 The scheduler checks every minute if:
 - the timer for charging was set
 - if an error in the server communication occured and sends a push notification to a pushsafer defined device
-- if chaging was started from the ConnectID app
+- if charging was started from the ConnectID app

 In order to enable push notofications, you need to install the following iobroker plugins:
 1. pushsafer (follow the instructions with the pluging to enable notifications to your devices)